sherif1313/3arabLM/README.md

-# A Diagnostic Framework for Mechanistic Interpretability of Arabic Heritage Language Models: The Shamela Case Study
+# A Diagnostic Framework for Mechanistic Interpretability of Arabic Heritage Language Models: A Case Study on Continued Pretraining with the Shamela Corpus

 Authors: Sheriff (Project Lead)
 Affiliation: Shamela Builder Project